 To learn how to enable Sitelink Extensions, take a look at How to enable, edit or delete Sitelink Extensions.
 You can enter up to 10 Sitelink Extensions for each campaign.
 These extensions apply to all ad groups and ads in your campaign.
 You can also specify Sitelink Extensions at the ad group level that will override the Sitelink Extensions associated with the campaign.

-Sitelink Extensions are available in all markets except China, Hong Kong, Taiwan, Malaysia, Vietnam, Thailand, Philippines, and Indonesia.
+In Austria, Australia, New Zealand and Switzerland, Sitelink Extensions are available only on the Bing network.
 Note also that the ability to designate Sitelink Extensions at the ad group level is not yet available for all customers.
 If you don't see this option yet, don't worry.
 It's coming soon!

 When displaying an ad, Bing Ads determines which links are most relevant to the ad being displayed and includes those with your ad.
 However, you can influence which links are included.
 Links that you enter at the top of your list receive higher priority than those lower in the list.